ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 * A Linux machine with `Docker <https://www.docker.com>`_ installed.

-* A valid Ansys license and account.
+* A valid Ansys license.
 Your Ansys reseller should have provided you with one.

 * The following provided files: